 Remember, the smaller the tool, the more fragile it will be and the slower you’ll need to cut.
 Big tools are great for roughing passes and clearing out lots of material.

-If you need help selecting an appropriate material, refer to our Materials guide.
+If you need help selecting an appropriate material, refer to our Materials Overview Guide.

 Once you’ve imported a design file and loaded a tool and piece of material, you’re ready to mill!